Tuttotorna/OMNIABASE/README.md

 ---

-## What OMNIABASE is not
+## What OMNIABASE Is Not

 OMNIABASE is not:

 - a semantic oracle
+- a decision engine
 - a universal theory of everything
-- a decision engine
 - a replacement for domain-specific models
 - a claim that all representations are equivalent
-- a guarantee that all hidden structure is recoverable

 Its claim is narrower and stronger: